Pearce & Heers is proud to provide the following advisory services:

-Winding up a solvent company through this process may have the following benefits to the company’s directors and shareholders:
+Winding up a solvent company through a members’ voluntary liquidation may have the following benefits:

 A members’ voluntary liquidation will be finalised when the liquidator holds a final meeting of the company’s shareholders.
 The meeting is convened after all amounts owed to creditors (if any) have been paid and any surplus funds have been distributed to shareholders.
-The company is deregistered by the Australian Securities & Investments Commission three months after the final meeting is held.
+The company is deregistered by the ASIC three months after the final meeting is held.

-Pearce & Heers has conducted many members’ voluntary liquidations and can provide advice and assistance to a company’s accountant, directors and members in carrying out the process.
+We have conducted many members’ voluntary liquidations and can provide advice and assistance in regards to carrying out the process.
 We generally provide this service for a fixed fee except in the most complicated matters.

 If you wish to obtain advice regarding members’ voluntary liquidations, or appoint any of the qualified staff members of Pearce & Heers as liquidator of a members’ voluntary liquidation please contact our Brisbane or Gold Coast office.